-In the second half of the XIXe century, Saint-Nazaire, small city counting less than 1,000 inhabitants, decided to upgrade its harbor facilities to become the starting point of the postal transatlantic service.
+In the second half of the 19 century, encouraged by the State, Saint-Nazaire, then a small town with ledd than 1 000 in^habitants, modernized its port facilities to become the figure head of the transatlantic postal traffic.

 From the 50’s onward: a large program of reorganization and development is implemented

 As soon as the early 50’s, the government stopped ordering new ships.
 At the same time, the world economic organization is coming up with internationalization of the market.
 French shipyards as not competitive compared to new emerging yards.
 A reorganization of the industry is essential, the main goals being: competitiveness, production in series for cargo ships and integration of new technologies to reduce construction times.
 From 1956, building of MS France started.
 This outstanding ship, built on the same dock as Normandie took 62 months to be built before being named in 1960.

 The shipbuilding industry faced a new change.
 The orders for cruise and navy ships stopped, while very large crude oil tankers and LNG carriers appeared.
 At the same time, the world competition grew stronger especially facing Japan which is taking the leadership.
 In Saint-Nazaire, large structural investments have been decided to create a “new yard”.
 Thanks to an improved space planning, it became possible to build several ships at the same time, marking the start of the pre-fabrication process.
 The mounting dock has been lengthened by addition of another dock, deepest than the previous one while automation appeared with the 1st digit controlled machines, plotting tables and the settlement of a scheduling department.

 Lancement du paquebot France en 1960